 As comfortable as it is to stick to clubs related to your major, college is a great time to try new things.
-Join an obscure club, intramural sports team or activity you’ve always wanted to try.
-Giving different activities a chance can help you realize new passions and rule out activities you don’t like..
+Join an obscure club, intramural sports team or activity you always wanted to try.
+Giving different activities a chance can help you realize new passions and rule out activities you don’t like.

-If you’re on your way to college, then you’ve probably heard plenty about sororities and fraternities.
+If you’re on your way to college, then you probably heard of sororities and fraternities.
 Greek life isn’t for everybody, but if you’re curious, figure out which chapter fits your personal values.
 Do research and meet as many members of each chapter as you can to avoid affiliating yourself with an organization you don’t like.

 Don’t Abandon It

 It’s important to be well-rounded in college, but keeping a focus on your major never hurts.
 If you’re a journalism major, write for a campus publication.
 If you’re a theater major, try out for a play.
 If you’re an engineer, volunteer at a lab or help with a professor’s research.